ZhaoJ9014/High-Performance-Face-Recognition/src/ResNet/CASIA_WEB_FACE.PyTorch/README.md

 ### Usage

-* Dataset preparation: Download the CASIA_WEB_FACE dataset, which contains 494,414 face images from 10,575 subjects.
+* Dataset preparation: Download the CASIA_WEB_FACE dataset for training, which contains 494,414 face images from 10,575 subjects; Download the LFW dataset for validation, which contains 13,233 face images from 5,749 subjects.
+* All images need to be aligned (normalized) and resized with appropriate padding.
+The code is in the src/Pre-\_and\_post-processing/FaceAlign-Resize-w-Padding.PyTorch.